mobile app bar

 Get all your NFL news here in just 60 words

 The Tush Push, or Brotherly Shove, has become one of the most polarizing plays in football.
-Popularized by the Eagles with Jalen Hurts at quarterback, it’s essentially an enhanced quarterback sneak.
-Hurts takes the snap, the offensive line drives forward, and one or two players behind him push from the back to gain those last crucial inches.
+Popularized by the Eagles with Jalen Hurts at quarterback, it’s essentially an enhanced quarterback sneak that had many other teams in the league crying foul to start with.

-The results speak for themselves.
 In 2024, the Eagles converted 39 of 48 attempts, an astounding 96.6% success rate, for either first downs or touchdowns.
-That efficiency helped power them to another Super Bowl appearance and ultimately the Lombardi Trophy in Super Bowl LIX.
+That efficiency powered them to another Super Bowl appearance and ultimately the Lombardi Trophy in Super Bowl LIX.
 Now, other teams are catching on, too.

-“Everybody in the league is running the Tush Push in some degree now.
+“Everybody in the league is running the Tush Push to some degree now.
 Other than the Chiefs, which you guys need to,” Jason said passionately.
 “I’m telling you for your f***ing good.
 It’s a cheat code.
 Do it while they let you.”

 “Here’s the reality.
-That play before half, we gotta be able to tush push that thing in,” Jason said.
+That play before half, we gotta be able to tush push that thing in,” Jason continued.
 “They got two tush pushes.
 We need to get Noah Gray or somebody over there to get the tush push down.
 You can’t go into halftime only getting three points because you don’t f***ing got a tush push in the goddamn play.”

-And while it’s true that most NFL teams have tried to replicate the Tush Push, few have matched Philadelphia’s success.
+While it’s true that most NFL teams have tried to replicate the Tush Push, few have matched Philadelphia’s success.
 The Giants, Bears, and 49ers have attempted their own versions with mixed results.
-Even power-running teams like the Ravens and Bills, with Josh Allen’s sheer strength, rely on modified sneaks rather than the full “Brotherly Shove” formation.

 About the author